1-Star Stocks Poised to Plunge: Zillow?

 Sources: S&P Capital IQ and Motley Fool CAPS.

-On CAPS, 60% of the 130 All-Star members who have rated Zillow believe the stock will underperform the S&P 500 going forward.
+On CAPS, 70% of the 176 members who have rated Zillow believe the stock will underperform the S&P 500 going forward.
+These bears include All-Star BeatBuffet, who is ranked in the top 10% of our community, and jed71.